Estate Planning Articles

 Although UGMA/UTMA accounts can be especially good vehicles for college savings, gift-givers should keep several facts in mind:

-- Although UGMA/UTMA may be good college savings vehicles, gift-givers should bear in mind an important fact: Assets held in a child's name can reduce the amount of financial aid received.
+- Although UGMA/UTMA may be good college savings vehicles, gift-givers should bear in mind an important fact: Assets held in a child's name can reduce the amount of financial aid they're eligible for.

 - In some cases, children have 100% access to UGMA/UTMA accounts at the age of majority, depending on state law, and do not have to use the money for educational expenses.